 3. Dash (Dash)

-Launched in 2014, Dash includes an optional privacy feature built on CoinJoin, which blends multiple inputs to make the origin of funds harder to follow.
-Enabling this feature typically adds a modest fee.
+Launched in 2014, Dash includes an optional privacy function based on CoinJoin principles.
+When used, multiple inputs are blended so the origin of funds is harder to trace, and enabling the feature can add extra cost.

 On Jan.
 8, 2026, Dash ranked 94th by market cap at $484.57 million and traded around $38.92.